rohanthorat/Angular4-Personal-Project/README.md

 # AWSHosting
-I have hosted this application on AWS, below is the link: http://rohan-recipe-book-deployment.s3-website.us-east-2.amazonaws.com/recipes
+I have hosted this application on AWS, below is the link

+http://rohan-recipe-book-deployment.s3-website.us-east-2.amazonaws.com/recipes

 # Angular4Project